 The third life of OGR, Turin

-The current situation of OGR is different from what other Italian cultural institutions were living.
-Due to the Covid-19 emergency, a hospital that could accommodate up to one hundred patients in sub intensive care had been set up: this was the third life of the Officine. «It was a response to the desire of realising open spaces available to the community, but, as you can imagine, this slowed down the times of reopening» says Mungo.
+The current situation of OGR is different from what other Italian cultural institutions are living.
+In fact, due to the Covid-19 emergency, they decided to turn it into a hospital that could accommodate up to one hundred patients in sub intensive care.
+This was the third life of the Officine«It was a response to the desire of realizing open spaces available to the community.
+However, as you can imagine, this slowed down the times of reopening» says Mungo.

 OGR, Turin